erickbytes/lofipython/content/blog/askkevinparker-com-my-first-web-app-other-notes.rst

 **What It Does**

 Ask it a question, and it queries a database of Tame Impala lyrics and pulls a response line from the lyrics based on which words match up.
-Kevin Parker is the frontman of the band.
+Kevin Parker is the frontman of the band who writes 99% of Tame Impala songs.

 **Evergreen Traffic**